 Common Mistakes to Avoid

-In my years as a Senior Funeral Director, I have seen families encounter avoidable stress during the cremation process.
+Families often encounter avoidable stress during the cremation process.
 Here are the most common pitfalls:

 - Neglecting the "Funeral Rule": Under federal law, funeral homes must provide you with a General Price List (GPL).
 A common mistake is buying a "package" that includes things you don't need.
 You have the right to choose only the services you want.
-For more on budgeting, see our Cremation vs Burial Cost Comparison.
+For more on budgeting, see our guide comparing cremation versus a traditional funeral.

 - Forgetting About Unclaimed Remains: Thousands of urns sit in funeral home basements because families didn't designate a final resting place or a person to pick them up.
 Always have a plan for the remains once the process is complete.